 The thought of cutting calories is enough to make most people cringe.
 Will my food taste like cardboard?
 Will I feel hungry all the time?
 Will I need to give up my favorite foods?
 All of these questions may race through your mind when you start your dieting program, but the good news is that small changes in what you already eat can make a huge difference over time.
+When you combine healthy eating with Saffron Extract, you will have garner great weight loss success.
 Here’s a look at some simple ways to cut 100 calories:

 Make Your Coffee with Nonfat Milk.

 Want to save yourself 100 calories before you even leave for work?
 Swap your cream and sugar for nonfat milk the next time you make your coffee.

 Another great way to save 100 calories before you are even done with breakfast is to swap out a bagel for an English muffin.
 Skip the regular cream cheese and opt for reduced fat cream cheese, or better yet, peanut butter to get a serving of heart healthy proteins.

 Ditch the greasy chips and get your craving for salt satisfied by munching on popcorn instead.
 A snack-sized bag of SunChips has 210 calories, but 3 cups of popcorn only has 120 calories making it a great alternative.

 Choose Mustard Over Mayo.

 Most people spread on a whopping 1 ½ tablespoons of mayonnaise when making a sandwich.
 That can add an extra 135 calories to your seemingly healthy turkey and cheese sandwich.
 Instead, opt for spicy mustard which only adds about 10 calories per tablespoon but still adds flavor to your favorite deli selection.